-When the Trust Fund Office receives notice or otherwise determines that a Qualifying Event has occurred, the Trust Fund Office will notify you regarding COBRA continuation coverage within 14 days or such other deadline as determined by the Trustees.
-You, your spouse, and/or dependent children will have 60 days after the date your coverage under the Trust Fund terminates or the date the Trust Fund Office sends notice to you, your spouse, and/or dependent children, whichever is later, in which to elect COBRA continuation coverage (the "election period").
+COBRA continuation is a continuation of Plan coverage when it would otherwise end because of a life event.
+When the Trust Fund Office receives notice or otherwise determines that a Qualifying Event has occurred, the Trust Fund Office will notify you and/or your dependents regarding COBRA continuation coverage within 14 days or such other deadline as determined by the Trustees.
+You, your spouse, and/or dependent children will have 60 days after the date coverage under the Trust Fund terminates or the date the Trust Fund Office sends notice to you, your spouse, and/or dependent children, whichever is later, in which to elect COBRA continuation coverage (the "election period").

 Each Qualified Beneficiary is entitled to make his or her own independent election to continue coverage under COBRA.
-A Qualified Beneficiary who is the covered employee may elect COBRA on behalf of the other Qualified Beneficiaries.
-However, if the covered employee rejects COBRA Continuation Coverage, the covered employee's spouse and/or dependent children have their own independent right to elect COBRA Continuation Coverage.
 If the Qualified Beneficiary is a minor child, the child's parent or legal guardian may make the election.